Making a statutory declaration

 - Statutory declaration for downloaded documents - accessible alternative (TXT 1.3KB)

-Before you sign the form and fill in the date and place, you need to find an authorised witness.
+Before you sign the form and fill in the date and place

 Who can be a witness

-Only some people can witness a statutory declaration.
+Only certain people can witness a statutory declaration.
 These include:

 - a Justice of the Peace (JP)